-From this list, it is easy to see that the bulk of the responsibility for preventing slip and fall accidents rests on the shoulders of the employer.
-But when you consider what can be done to prevent slip and fall injuries, it is important to look at more than just working conditions.
+From this list, it is easy to see that the bulk of the responsibility for preventing fall accidents rests on the shoulders of the employer.
+But when you consider what can be done to prevent these injuries, it is important to look at more than just working conditions.

 Being Proactive About Safety

-While employers need to take the lead in preventing slip and fall injuries, it is a group effort that gets the best results.
-Some of the actions that can be taken to prevent slip and fall injuries include:
+While employers need to take the lead in preventing injuries, it is a group effort that gets the best results.
+Some of the actions that can be taken to prevent slip and fall cases New York include:

 - Making employees responsible for covering extension cords

 - Making employees responsible for keeping walkways clear of obstacles

 - Making it a priority to clean up all spills as they happen